apalbright/thelittledataset/content/about.md

 - Predicting Angus Deaton’s Nobel Win (and subsequently winning $15) (2015; [Photo Evidence](/about_files/venmogrant.png))
 - Math Colloqium on Benford's Law (2014; [Video](https://www.youtube.com/watch?v=YIQOvAqFFLo))
 - Gold Medal at the NYC Math Fair (2008; I have no proof of this one, but I promise my 15-year-old self was stoked)

----

-## Support

-If you like my articles and want to show your support financially, you can venmo me @alexpalbright.